octave-online/octave-online-server/containers/README.md

 Some directories contain additional assets used for building the respective containers.

-**Important:** You should build all of the containers from the repository root and specify the Dockerfile via the `--file` option to `docker build`.
-Your *config.hjson* file should be present when you run `docker build`.
+**Important:** You should build all of the containers from the repository root and specify the Dockerfile via the `--file` option to `docker build` or `docker-compose`.
+If necessary, your *config.hjson* file should be present when you run `docker build`.

 The containers are: